Chinese name

-From at least the time of the Shang dynasty, the Chinese observed a number of naming taboos regulating who may or may not use a person's given name (without being disrespectful).
-In general, using the given name connoted the speaker's authority and superior position to the addressee.
+From at least the time of the Shang dynasty, the Chinese observed a number of naming taboos regulating who may or may not use a person's individual name (without being disrespectful), the use of which connoted the speaker's authority and superior position to the addressee.
 Peers and younger relatives were barred from speaking it.
-Owing to this, many historical Chinese figures—particularly emperors—used a half-dozen or more different names in different contexts and for different speakers.
+Owing to this, many historical Chinese figures, particularly emperors, used a half-dozen or more different names in different contexts and for different speakers.
 Those possessing names (sometimes even mere homophones) identical to the emperor's were frequently forced to change them.
-The normalization of personal names after the May Fourth Movement has generally eradicated aliases such as the school name and courtesy name but traces of the old taboos remain, particularly within families.
+The normalization of personal names after the May Fourth Movement has generally eradicated aliases such as the school name and courtesy name, but traces of the old taboos remain, particularly within families.

 History

 Although some terms from the ancient Chinese naming system, such as xìng and míng, are still used today, it used to be much more complex.